MitchTalmadge/AMP-dockerized/README.md

 This image works great on Unraid and I even bought the software just to make sure it worked (and now I use Unraid for all sorts of things!)

+> [!WARNING]
+> If you are using an automatic Docker image updater on Unraid, please exclude this image.
+I would strongly prefer that everyone read my changelogs before updating.

 I will try to help out where I am able.

 # Supported Game Servers